 BA (Hons) Theology and Ministry

 The programme offers a solid foundation in theology and biblical studies.
-It offers a mixture of core and optional units including Biblical Theology, Theology in the Contemporary World, Introduction to the Old Testament, New Testament Exegesis and Introduction to Church History.
-It also includes practical instruction and experience in mission and ministry, with units such as Introduction to Christian Leadership, Mission Placement, Mission and Evangelism, and Public Theology.
-Students can opt to take a Placement Year between their second and third years.
+You will study a mixture of core and optional units including Introduction to Theology, Introduction to the Old Testament, New Testament Exegesis, Church History, Christian Discipleship and Biblical Theology.
+In addition, the programme offers practical instruction and experience in mission and ministry, with units on Christian Preaching, Christian Leadership, and Mission and Evangelism, alongside the opportunity to take a Mission Placement each year of the degree.

 - BA (Hons) Theology and Ministry: key information set pdf, 438 KB

 - BA (Hons) Theology and Ministry: programme specification pdf, 795.455 KB

 Find out more about this course at one of our upcoming events:

 Studying Theology has opened my mind to many questions and enhanced my understanding of faith and truth.
 It’s a privilege to be studying in such a beautiful and peaceful part of the world.

 Studying the BA (Hons) Theology and Ministry programme is a fantastic way of learning from God both academically and devotionally.
 I would recommend it to anyone who wants to grow alongside fellow Christians in their understanding of God.

 Dr Sandra Brower